THI-Project-2025-2026/Frontend/packages/helpers/common/README.md

 Pure Dart helpers that remain stateless, deterministic, and Flutter-free.

+## Available helpers
+- `formatNumber` – converts numeric values to trimmed strings for UI labels.
+- `roundToDigits` – rounds a double to a configurable number of fraction digits without string parsing.

 ## Adding new code
 1. Implement functions/classes under `lib/src/` and keep them side-effect free.
 2. Re-export only the helpers you want consumers to use from `lib/common_helpers.dart`.